ruthpohrp/tp/docs/team/ruthpohrp.md

 ### Project: DukePro(f)

-DukePro(f) is a schedule-planning desktop application that assists university professors in managing their consultations.The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+DukePro(f) is a schedule-planning desktop application that assists university professors in managing their consultations.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about XX Loc.

 Given below are my contributions to the project.